Robbie-Cook/mangiarbene-jekyll/_posts/19-09-16-jekyll-api-endpoint-demo.md

 ## MangiarBene

-For this demo I designed a simple Jekyll website about Cookbooks (what else...? :-) called **MangiarBene**, dedicated to the famous Italian businessman and writer Pellegrino Artusi (1820–1911), and which in this case is the actual website you are visiting right now.
+For this demo I designed a simple Jekyll website about Cookbooks called **MangiarBene**, dedicated to the famous Italian businessman and writer Pellegrino Artusi (1820–1911), and which is – as we speak – the actual website you are visiting right now.
 It consists of two collections: one of **15 cookbooks** and another of **48 recipes** as well as a **blog** from which this actual post is the 'latest'.

 <div class="home-img_websites">
     <img src="/public/img/jekyll.jpg" alt="">